Similarity between a many-body quantum avalanche model and the ultrametric random matrix model: Multifractality and Fock space localization

-On the other hand, the results at $\alpha>\alpha_c$ in Fig.~\ref{fig_tauq1_flow_sun} exhibit a flow towards many-body quantum chaos, with $d^{(q,L)}_{\rm typ} \to 1$.
-In fact, the numerical evidence of the flow towards chaos appears to be of the similar quality as those obtained for the flow towards Fock space localization at $\alpha<\alpha_c$.
-The regime that appears to be most stable against the flow towards any of the two limits $d^{(q)}_{\rm typ} = 0$ or $d^{(q)}_{\rm typ} = 1$ is the regime in the vicinity of the critical point, which we interpret as a signature of multifractality and will be discussed in more details in the next section.
+On the other hand, the results at $\alpha>\alpha_c$ in Fig.~\ref{fig_tauq1_flow_sun} exhibit values that are close to, but not necessary equal to $d^{(q,L)}_{\rm typ} = 1$.
+In the vicinity of the critical point, $d^{(q,L)}_{\rm typ}$ is nonzero and lower than 1, which we interpret as a signature of multifractality and will be discussed in more details in the next section.

 Summarizing these results, we expect that Fock space localization is a property of the entire nonergodic phase in both the UM and the QSM.
 This is different from what is expected to occur in the putative MBL phase, for which emergence of multifractality was conjectured, based on simple theoretical arguments, in the entire phase~\cite{Mace2019,Luitz2020,Roy2021,detomasi_khaymovich_21,Orito2021,Tarzia2020}.